sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- CI/CD with CircleCI
+- Fix failing test on CircleCI
 - Deploy to DigitalOcean Droplet
-- Ensure DB is persisted on redeploys
+- Load DB state from backup on deploy
-    - Or use DB backups
+- Create cron job for DB backups to Google Drive
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/